Arild Rosenkrantz: Early life

-Arild Rosenkrantz was born in 1870 to Baron Iver Holger Rosenkrantz, a Danish diplomat, and Julia Louise Mackenzie, a Scottish socialite and medium, at Frederiksborg Castle.
+Arild Rosenkrantz was born in 1870 to Baron Iver Holger Rosenkrantz, a Danish diplomat, and Julia Louise Mackenzie, a Scottish socialite and spiritualist medium, at Frederiksborg Castle.
 His father died when Rosenkrantz was only three years old.
 He accompanied his mother on her journeys to Italy, Scotland and England.
-She moved to Italy permanently in 1891 and was a spiritual medium.
+She moved to Italy permanently in 1891.

 He married Louise Augusta (Tessa) Mackenzie, a Scottish cousin, in 1901.

 Education and career

 In Rome he studied art under Professor Modesto Faustini in 1887; Faustini imparted an appreciation for the Italian masters that influenced Rosenkrantz's work.
 There was a dreamy, emotional quality to his work throughout his artistic career as a painter and stained glass artist.
 Two years later he studied under Jean-Paul Laurens and Benjamin Constant at the Académie Julian in Paris.
-He was also influenced by the Pre-Raphaelites, painters of the French salon, Romantic artists J.M.W.
-Turner and William Blake and Impressionist artist Claude Monet.
+He was also influenced by the Pre-Raphaelites, painters of the French salon, Romantic artists J. M. W. Turner and William Blake and Impressionist artist Claude Monet.

 He was studying in the United States in 1894 and 1895 and made glasswork for Tiffany.
 Later he made stained glass windows in a wide range of English churches and mansions.

 From 1898 he stayed in London, where he developed his reputation as an artist.
 In London, Rosenkrantz joined the Anthroposophic Society.
 In 1912 he met Austrian philosopher Rudolf Steiner personally.
 Two years later he and his wife moved to Dornach, Switzerland to participate in the decoration of the anthroposophical center Goetheanum with other artists.
 Steiner, who taught Rosenkrantz of colors intrinsic properties, said: "Colours are the soul of nature and the entire cosmos – and we become part of that soul when we live with the colours".

 Rosenkrantz returned to London with his wife after Steiner died in 1925.
 He then took up several artistic pursuits for Anthroposophic theatres: he designed costumes, created stage decorations and decorated the interior of 2 theatres.
 He also worked as a teacher and held annual exhibitions.